mmitch/knittr/README.md

 about
 -----

 knittr is a tool to brush up knitting patterns for printing.

-You can for example start with a 16x16 pixel smilie icon and generate a knitting pattern from it featuring full-page size, a grid, column and row numbers.
+You can for example start with a 16x16 pixel smilie icon and generate a full-page knitting pattern from it.

+Features are:

+- scalable vector graphics output
+- multi-page output (eg. use full page width and generate multiple pages vertically)
+- configurable grid, column and row numbers
+- mark every other row (distingish left and right rows)

 The project homepage is at <https://github.com/mmitch/knittr/>